BhriguParashar16/analysis-suicides/README.md

 ## About Files
 1. Data Set
+   File name:
+   Suicides in India 2001-2012.csv

+   Description:
-   Suicides in India 2001-2012.csv file which contain all the data for analysis
+   Contain all the data for analysis

 2. Python File
-  # File Name:
+   File Name:
     Project_SuicideInIndia.ipynb

-  # Description:
+   Description:
     This File Jupyter Notebook file which contains all the code for analysing the Suicide Data(2001-2012) and showed the analysis of the same.

 # Libraries used of Python
   Used numpy,pandas,matlibpolt and seaborn libraries for analysis.